 Add the 2.1% Special Income Tax for Reconstruction to the tax amount determined in Item ㉛ to calculate the final tax amount, and enter it in Item 51, “Tax Payable.”
 If a refund is due, enter the amount in Item 52, “Tax Refund.”

 Subtract the amounts listed in items (11) through (15) in order, and enter the result in item (16).
-Enter the result of (16) minus (17) in item (18), and enter the amount obtained by multiplying the amount in item (18) by 2.1% (Special Income Tax for Reconstruction) in item (19).
-Finally, enter the total of (18) plus (19) in item (20).
+Enter the result of (16) minus (17) in item (17), then enter the amount obtained by multiplying the amount in item (17) by 2.1% (Special Income Tax for Reconstruction) in item (18).
+Finally, enter the total of (17) and (18) in item (19).

 If your calculation results in a tax refund, enter the bank account where you wish to receive the refund in the "Place to Receive Tax Refund" section at the bottom right of Form 1 of your tax return.
 After you file your tax return, the refund will be deposited into the designated account within approximately one to one and a half months.

 On Form 2 of your tax return, under “Information Regarding Resident Tax and Business Tax,” mark the box corresponding to your preferred method of paying resident tax.
-If you wish to have your resident tax deducted from your salary, mark “Special Withholding”; if you wish to pay it yourself, mark “Self-Payment.”
+If you wish to have your resident tax deducted from your salary, mark “Special Collection”; if you wish to pay it yourself, mark “Self-Payment.”
 If you select “Self-Payment,” a payment notice will be sent to your current address; please be sure to pay your resident tax by the due date.

 Go to the "Tax Return Preparation Corner" on the National Tax Agency website.
 Click on one of the following options: "e-Tax via Smartphone," "e-Tax via IC Card Reader/Writer," or "e-Tax via ID and Password."
-If none of these methods are available to you, select "Print and Submit," which allows you to prepare your tax return using e-Tax and then submit it by mail or in person at a tax office.
+If none of these methods are available to you, please select "Print and Submit," which allows you to prepare your tax return using e-Tax and then submit it by mail or in person at a tax office.

 The instructions for the next steps will vary depending on the method you selected.
 Please follow the instructions to proceed to the "Select the tax return(s) to file" step.

-If you have a My Number Card and either a smartphone capable of reading it or an IC card reader/writer, you can link it to "Myna Portal."
-Myna Portal is an online service designed to streamline administrative procedures.
+If you have a My Number Card and either a smartphone capable of reading it or an IC card reader/writer, you can link it to "My Number Portal."
+My Number Portal is an online service designed to streamline administrative procedures.
 Since the social insurance premiums and various deductions recorded by the government are automatically reflected in e-Tax, you can file your tax return more smoothly.

-Click "Prepare tax returns for the 2023 tax year."
+Click "Prepare Tax Returns for the 2023 Tax Year."

 The types of taxes you can file will be displayed; select "Income Tax."